 Personally, although I’m a coach myself, I’ve also hired coaches as a client, and I’ve had both good and bad experiences.
 Working with a great coach enabled me to gain clarity on where I wanted to take my career, feel motivated to take immediate, meaningful actions, and amass the confidence necessary to make some bold moves in my life.
 Working with a bad coach was not only a complete waste of time but also an incredibly frustrating and unproductive process.

-To find a coach who can help you make the greatest strides forward in your career, I’d recommend you consider at least the following 5 factors.
-I’ve created this list based on those clients of mine who seem to get the most out of our coaching relationship and my own experiences as a client when hiring a coach.
-I’ve also included a few questions you can ask your prospective coach.
+These criteria are based on my experiences with clients of mine who seem to get the most out of our coaching relationship and my own experiences as a client when hiring a coach.
+I’ve also included a few questions you can ask your prospective coach to help you better understand their approach.

 1) Positioning along the coaching-advising continuum